 1.Roast the sweet potato as above.

-2. While the sweet potato is in the oven make the dhal.
-In a medium size saucepan heat up 1 tablespoon of oil, add the onion and fry gently for about 4 minutes until softened stirring often.
+2. While the sweet potato is in the oven make the dahl.
+In a medium sized saucepan heat up 1 tablespoon of oil, add the onion and fry gently for about 4 minutes until softened stirring often.
 Add the korma paste and garlic, stir and fry for a minute.
 (If you prefer to use individual spices instead of the readymade spice paste see Ingredients above or Notes below for recommended amounts).

 3. Add the stock and lentils, stir, cover and bring to the boil.